Skip to Content

 Child Custody

 Even in the most amicable of divorce proceedings, agreeing on a satisfactory child custody arrangement can be an arduous process.
 Parents often ask us how to win child custody in Denton, Texas.
 The state of Texas makes it a priority to give both parents access to their children following a divorce, but that can happen in one of two ways.
 One parent can be given sole custody, also known as sole managing conservatorship, or custody can be shared through a joint managing conservatorship.
+Understanding the differences between these arrangements can be crucial to determining what might work best for your family and ensuring decisions are made in the children's best interest.

 The significance of these custody arrangements has more to do with decision-making responsibilities than living arrangements, which is why the state generally prefers naming each parent a managing conservator.
+This helps maintain a balanced role for both parents, allowing them both to stay actively involved in key aspects of their children's lives, from educational choices to healthcare decisions.

-Why Choose Our Denton Child Custody Attorneys?
+Why Choose Our Child Custody Attorneys?

 • We put 110+ years of combined family law experience on your side

 • Our law firm offers financing to help with retainer fees.
-Click here to see your options

 How Does Domestic Violence Affect Child Custody in Texas?